How Long is Postpartum Confinement?

 What is Postpartum Confinement?

 During the confinement period, mother and baby are quarantined.
 They are not allowed visitors except for close family members.
 Aside from that, some certain restrictions and practices help promote a speedy and restful recovery.
+These traditional practices are believed to support postpartum recovery and women’s health by providing structured care and nourishment during this critical period.
 Each culture has its take on these confinement practices.

-Traditional Chinese Medicine sees women’s bodies as being open and fragile after birth.
+Traditional Chinese Medicine (TCM) sees women’s bodies as being open and fragile after birth.
 The free space left by the baby leaves room for “yin” to enter the body.
 When this happens, the mother is prone to improper healing, causing both short term and long term illness.
+Chinese postpartum confinement, also known as the Chinese confinement period, is a traditional practice rooted in TCM that prescribes a period of rest and specific care for new mothers after childbirth.
 During this time, women are instructed to avoid yin for the duration of 26 to 30 days.
 This period is also referred to as “Sitting the Month”.
 Chinese believe “sitting the month” allows the body to heal properly and return to balance.

 As the practice goes, women are to refrain from the following activities to ensure a healthy and speedy recovery.